Topics and Descriptions

 Photoacoustic measurements offer the combination of optical contrasts and acoustic resolution across a range of length scales.
 The wealth of biologically interesting chromophores and contrast agents, coupled with the high acoustic transmission of many tissues, enable unprecedented imaging of thick tissues.
 This subtopic includes advances in technologies and applications of photoacoustics, including theranostics, across length scales.

-6.4 Fiber Optic and Endoscopic Sensors in Biology and Medicine
+6.4 Optical and Fiber Optic Sensors in Biology and Medicine

 Fiber optics have enabled the transmission of light to and from tissues previously inaccessible to optical techniques.
 Moreover, fiber optics themselves have been developed as sensing tools.
 This subtopic broadly includes development and applications of fiber optic sensors and endoscopic tools to clinical and pre-clinical measurements.